-In a quickly changing, competitive world, Educational Dividends is addressing the need to redefine our system of education in order to consistently produce creative, top-notch employees.
+In a quickly changing, competitive world, Educational Dividends is addressing the need to redefine our system of education in order to consistently produce creative, top-notch employees and entrepreneurs.

 Using proven educational strategies, extensive program knowledge and creative organizational skills, Educational Dividends offers schools, families, businesses and communities effective tools that actively achieve results.

-Educational Dividends’ projects are designed with students in leadership roles while teachers serve as managers who guide students toward answers, help to solve problems and assess student progress.
-All of Educational Dividends’ projects incorporate learning standards, problem solving, cross-curricular lessons, technology, community involvement and teamwork.
+Educational Dividends’ materials are designed with students in leadership roles while teachers serve as managers who guide students toward answers, help to solve problems and assess student progress.
+All of Educational Dividends’ projects incorporate learning standards, problem solving, cross-curricular lessons, technology, and teamwork.